 The report recommends a capital gains tax rate of 12.5 per cent for profits from “angel” capital investment, where it is reinvested in a new qualifying business.
 A qualifying business would be an innovative start-up company with export potential.

-The report also recommends introduction of an “entrepreneurial tax credit” whereby the entrepreneur would get a period of tax relief on his or her salary if they established a company that led to certain levels of job creation.
+The report also recommends the introduction of an “entrepreneurial tax credit” whereby the entrepreneur would get a period of tax relief on his or her salary if they established a company that led to certain levels of job creation.
+You may also want to read our guide on how to start an online business in Ireland.

 SCK Group has successful business clients who would be willing to act as ‘business angels’ and invest their money in new business ventures.